rkanati/podchamp/README.md

     -metadata artist="$PODCHAMP_FEED" \
     "$PODCHAMP_DATE - $PODCHAMP_TITLE.opus"
 ```

+As you can see, the downloader is also passed a few useful things in environment variables:
+- `PODCHAMP_FEED`: this is the name you gave the feed when you `add`ed it.
+- `PODCHAMP_DATE`: the publication date of the episode, `yyyy-mm-dd`.
+- `PODCHAMP_TITLE`: the title of the episode.

 Normally, when you add a new feed, it has a _backlog_ of 1.
 This means it will download only the
 most recent episode the first time you fetch, and every episode newer than it subsequently.
 If you